-A note on Aries season, which we are now in, coupled with the Jupiter retrograde in Scorpio: The best example of Aries in action is currently seen across media… the young women who are survivors of mass school shooting speaking fiercely, honestly, and holding accountable the entire country, in front of an audience of thousands of activists and protesters.
-It’s so Aries in action to watch, it’s breathtaking… children holding our culture and lazy apathy accountable.
-Righteous anger peppered with ferocity, married to an inflamed emotional seed, leading a charge.
+The best example of Aries in action is currently seen across media… the young women who are survivors of mass school shooting speaking fiercely, honestly, and holding accountable the entire country, in front of an audience of thousands of activists and protesters.
+It’s so Aries-in-action to watch, it’s breathtaking.
+Children holding our culture’s terminal apathy accountable, righteous anger peppered with ferocity, correct, outraged youth.

-The Jupiter retrograde in Scorpio plays a part too.
-Jupiter is a planet that makes everything it touches or passes through, bigger.
+Jupiter’s retrograde in Scorpio has a role here too.
+Jupiter is a planet that enlarges everything it touches or passes through.
 Jupiter through Scorpio (coupled with Mars which finally left the sign) is what gave us #metoo and the deluge of finally illuminated truth-tellings and stories of assaults perpetrated by scores of high profile men last year.
-It’s given us people speaking and living their truth and excising it from shadowy places, finally.
-Scorpio is liminal, where painful secrets, hurt, and anger reside; what we try to hide and deny as a culture and as individuals.
+It’s given us people speaking and living their truth, releasing it from shadowy places, finally.
+Scorpio is liminal, where painful secrets, hurt, and anger reside – feelings and subjects we as a culture consider taboo.

 Think back to November of last year when the Sun was also in Scorpio.
 How much did we learn about those around us and our own truth?
 What was brought to light that had previously been just a resonant subtext?
-Jupiter in Scorpio, still, continues to pluck that string in a big way and on a grand scale.
+Jupiter still in Scorpio, continues to pluck that string in a big way and on a grand scale.
 What have we changed since then?
 Jupiter’s current retrograde in Scorpio says that we aren’t done yet, facing what’s true, unpleasant, difficult, and desperately needing to be addressed, both personally and culturally.
-Whether #metoo or shooting survivors or our own realizations about our ability to look at our own emotional shadows , Jupiter is saying, ‘Yeah not so fast.
-I’m not leaving here until I’m sure you can’t deny this any longer.
-This is a dialogue now.
-You can’t unsee.’

 A lot about Chiron returns after the clicky click